Cheapest places to live in Nova Scotia

 Nova Scotia is one of the Maritime and Atlantic provinces in Canada.
 With stunning offshore islands, gorgeous beaches, and charming waterfront cities, you won’t be disappointed with the beauty of the province.
 Living in Nova Scotia is definitely cheaper compared to other provinces in Canada like Ontario or British Columbia.
-However, if you are looking to maximize your money, here are some of the cheapest places to live in Nova Scotia!
-These places were chosen based on their quality of life, access to essential facilities nearby and the average house and apartment prices.
+However, if you are looking to maximize your money, here are the top 5 cheapest places to live in Nova Scotia with the best quality of life this year.

 Methodology